Yelich hits 2 HRs, Brewers draw even in NL Central with Cubs

 Seventh-place hitter Dawel Lugo lined a triple into the right-field corner to lead off the sixth.
 Pete Kozma, a .209 hitter, then drove in Lugo with a sacrifice fly to left to tie the game at 5.

-Yelich homered into the Brewers’ bullpen in left after leadoff hitter Lorenzo Cain hit an infield single to draw within 3-2.
+Yelich also helped spark a comeback from a 3-0 hole in the third.
+He homered into the Brewers’ bullpen in left after leadoff hitter Lorenzo Cain hit an infield single to draw within 3-2.
 The Brewers strung together four straight hits in a three-run fourth, capped by Kratz’s two-run single.

 Niko Goodrum had an RBI single in the first and a two-run triple down the right-field line in third to give the Tigers a 3-0 lead.